 Preserving Your Patience on the Job

-Nursing is an extremely rewarding career offering the opportunity to touch countless lives.
+Health care traveling is an extremely rewarding career offering the opportunity to touch countless lives.
 But those “feel good” moments will be hard-earned, as you will assuredly have your patience pushed to its very limit on a regular basis.

 1. Develop Tough Skin

-While this may seem like simple advice from the grade school playground, having a thick outer layer can come in handy when you’re a nurse.
+While this may seem like simple advice from the grade school playground, having a thick outer layer can come in handy when you’re a traveler.
 Many of the unpleasant encounters you’ll face, whether with patients, family members or other staff, are spurred by situations completely out of your control and are rarely personal.
 Hospitals can be high-pressure environments for all involved, and unfortunately, people sometimes let that ensuing stress and aggression out on the nearest person.
 Remember that they are likely just projecting their feelings of fear and uncertainty onto you, and it has nothing to do with you personally or your work.

 2. Carefully Set Boundaries with Patients

 There will always be those patients and their family members that test your limits.
 When you encounter exceptionally difficult people who treat you inappropriately, whether by using abusive language or expecting you to be their servant, it is important to calmly but firmly set boundaries.
 With patients, insist that you be treated with respect, just as you are treating them with respect.
 Practice strong, clear phrases you can use in high-stress situations like, “Help me understand exactly what is wrong,” or “I will not tolerate this behavior.”
 Use communication to diffuse the situation by asking about the patient’s feelings and fears.
 Many times, a patient’s aggressiveness can be attributed to what they are feeling.